core-infra-svcs/dashboard-api-go/client/docs/InlineObject186.md

 `func (o *InlineObject186) HasName() bool`

 HasName returns a boolean if a field has been set.

-### GetEnabled

-`func (o *InlineObject186) GetEnabled() bool`

-GetEnabled returns the Enabled field if non-nil, zero value otherwise.

-### GetEnabledOk

-`func (o *InlineObject186) GetEnabledOk() (*bool, bool)`

-GetEnabledOk returns a tuple with the Enabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnabled

-`func (o *InlineObject186) SetEnabled(v bool)`

-SetEnabled sets Enabled field to given value.

-### HasEnabled

-`func (o *InlineObject186) HasEnabled() bool`

-HasEnabled returns a boolean if a field has been set.

-### GetAdminSettings

-`func (o *InlineObject186) GetAdminSettings() OrganizationsOrganizationIdBrandingPoliciesAdminSettings`

-GetAdminSettings returns the AdminSettings field if non-nil, zero value otherwise.

-### GetAdminSettingsOk

-`func (o *InlineObject186) GetAdminSettingsOk() (*OrganizationsOrganizationIdBrandingPoliciesAdminSettings, bool)`

-GetAdminSettingsOk returns a tuple with the AdminSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAdminSettings

-`func (o *InlineObject186) SetAdminSettings(v OrganizationsOrganizationIdBrandingPoliciesAdminSettings)`

-SetAdminSettings sets AdminSettings field to given value.

-### HasAdminSettings

-`func (o *InlineObject186) HasAdminSettings() bool`

-HasAdminSettings returns a boolean if a field has been set.

-### GetHelpSettings

-`func (o *InlineObject186) GetHelpSettings() OrganizationsOrganizationIdBrandingPoliciesBrandingPolicyIdHelpSettings`

-GetHelpSettings returns the HelpSettings field if non-nil, zero value otherwise.

-### GetHelpSettingsOk

-`func (o *InlineObject186) GetHelpSettingsOk() (*OrganizationsOrganizationIdBrandingPoliciesBrandingPolicyIdHelpSettings, bool)`

-GetHelpSettingsOk returns a tuple with the HelpSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHelpSettings

-`func (o *InlineObject186) SetHelpSettings(v OrganizationsOrganizationIdBrandingPoliciesBrandingPolicyIdHelpSettings)`

-SetHelpSettings sets HelpSettings field to given value.

-### HasHelpSettings

-`func (o *InlineObject186) HasHelpSettings() bool`

-HasHelpSettings returns a boolean if a field has been set.

-### GetCustomLogo

-`func (o *InlineObject186) GetCustomLogo() OrganizationsOrganizationIdBrandingPoliciesCustomLogo`

-GetCustomLogo returns the CustomLogo field if non-nil, zero value otherwise.

-### GetCustomLogoOk

-`func (o *InlineObject186) GetCustomLogoOk() (*OrganizationsOrganizationIdBrandingPoliciesCustomLogo, bool)`

-GetCustomLogoOk returns a tuple with the CustomLogo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCustomLogo

-`func (o *InlineObject186) SetCustomLogo(v OrganizationsOrganizationIdBrandingPoliciesCustomLogo)`

-SetCustomLogo sets CustomLogo field to given value.

-### HasCustomLogo

-`func (o *InlineObject186) HasCustomLogo() bool`

-HasCustomLogo returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)